SoftwareCraftsman/docker-atlassian-bitbucket-base/README.md

 jdbc.url=jdbc:postgresql://postgresdb:5432/bitbucket
 ```

-The extending image has to add this file like
+The extending image adds this file in its `Dockerfile` like

 ```sh
 ADD bitbucket.properties bitbucket.properties